garysahota/Selma-Gurdwara-Old-Site/README.md

-# Website
+# Welcome!
-Welcome!
+## This is the official site of the Selma Gurdwara.

-Loading file...
+Please visit http://selmagurdwara.com for more information.